-Bahamas financial investors and its offshore banking industry, already nervous because of the uncertainty, started looking to move to other jurisdictions from the late 1960s to great benefit for the Cayman Islands.
+Bahamas’ financial investors and its offshore banking industry, already nervous because of the uncertainty, started looking to move to other jurisdictions from the late 1960s to great benefit for the Cayman Islands.

-For family reasons at the time (an excuse), ignorance and indeed that, I believed the whole business could not continue I did not engage myself in this lucrative business, something I so many times later regretted having been there from the start.
+For family reasons at the time (an excuse), ignorance, and indeed that, I believed the whole business could not continue I did not engage myself in this lucrative business, something I so many times later regretted having been there from the start.

-My change of direction was entirely due to the fact that I could not believe in a business, where a London barrister, who I worked closely with, involved first with setting up the trust law in Cayman, later advised the Labour government how to close the loopholes and then later again charged big fees to advise the Cayman Island how to get around the changes to UK fiscal law.
+My change of direction was entirely due to the fact that I could not believe in a business, where a London barrister, who I worked closely with, was involved first with setting up the trust law in Cayman, later advised the Labour government how to close the loopholes and then later again charged big fees to advise the Cayman Island how to get around the changes to UK fiscal law.
 Surely, such madness could not continue, I was so wrong.
 I even said that governments would simply prevent all this, in the future, I was indeed wrong.
-Further, I did not believe in the moral of the business, just charging large fees and effectively most of the time had a hold on their client by holding the secret of many of their client’s action, actions which could result in client going to prison or worse.
+Further, I did not believe in the moral of the business, just charging large fees and effectively most of the time had a hold on their client by holding the secret of many of their client’s actions, actions which could result in clients going to prison or worse.

 London – the Money Laundering Capital of the World